AliceO2Group/WebUi/QualityControl/README.md

 ```
 cp config-default.js config.js
 ```
-5. Create a `.env` file with the necessary environment variables.
+5. (Only for development) Create a `.env` file with the necessary environment variables.
 Example:
 ```
 cp .env.dev .env.prod
 ```